-The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with the instructions to Form 10-Q and do not include all the information and notes required by U.S. generally accepted accounting principles ("U.S. GAAP") for complete financial statements.
-Unless the context indicates otherwise, the terms "company" and "Toro" refer to The Toro Company and its consolidated subsidiaries.
-In the opinion of management, the unaudited condensed consolidated financial statements include all adjustments, consisting primarily of recurring accruals, considered necessary for a fair presentation of the financial position and results of operations.
-Since the company's business is seasonal, operating results for the nine months ended July 29, 2016, cannot be annualized to determine the expected results for the fiscal year ending October 31, 2016.
+The accompanying unaudited Condensed Consolidated Financial Statements have been prepared in accordance with the instructions to Form 10-Q and do not include all the information and notes required by United States generally accepted accounting principles ("U.S. GAAP") for complete financial statements.
+Unless the context indicates otherwise, the terms "company," "Toro," "we," "our" or "us" refer to The Toro Company and its consolidated subsidiaries.
+All intercompany accounts and transactions have been eliminated from the unaudited Condensed Consolidated Financial Statements.

+In the opinion of management, the unaudited Condensed Consolidated Financial Statements include all adjustments, consisting primarily of recurring accruals, considered necessary for the fair presentation of the company's financial position and results of operations.
+Since the company's business is seasonal, operating results for the six months ended May 5, 2017 cannot be annualized to determine the expected results for the fiscal year ending October 31, 2017.